nalliah24/go-creditcard-transaction-generat/README.md

 # Transaction Generator

-Golang command line utility to generate sample credit card transactions and output as json file.
+Golang command line and web api utility to generate sample credit card transactions and output as json file.

-Summarizes all transactions by type and output as json file.
+Summarizes all transactions by type and timestamp with output.

 Generated transactions can be used in other application as input.